Savings Fitness: A Guide to Your Money and Your Financial Future

 There's one simple trick for saving for any goal: spend less than you earn.
 That's not easy if you have trouble making ends meet or if you find it difficult to resist spending whatever money you have in hand.
 Even people who make high incomes often have difficulty saving.
 But we've got some ideas that may help you.

 A spending plan is simple to set up.
-Consider the following steps as a guide as you fill in the information in Worksheet 5 - Cash Flow Spending Plan in the back of this booklet.
+Consider the following steps as a guide as you fill in the information in Worksheet 5 - Cash Flow Spending Plan.

 Income.
 Add up your monthly income: wages, average tips or bonuses, alimony payments, investment income, and so on.
 Don't include anything you can't count on, such as lottery winnings or a bonus that's not definite.